MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/f/full-screen.md

 Two words as a noun.
 Hyphenate as an adjective before a noun.
 **Examples**
 full-screen display
 To make the display full screen ….
+Full screen (in the UI)